Browns QB Mayfield, coach Stefanski test positive for COVID

 Last week, the Browns were missing three key players due to coronavirus positives: tight end David Njoku, linebacker Anthony Walker Jr. and punter Jamie Gillan.
 Their status for this week remains uncertain.

+In all, Cleveland has 18 players and two coaches on the COVID-19 list.

-In hopes of mitigating any more spread, the Browns are holding three separate walk-through practices on Wednesday and closing them to the media.
+To hopefully mitigate any more spread, the Browns are holding three separate walk-through practices outdoors — with players wearing masks — on Wednesday and closing them to the media.

-It’s hardly an ideal situation for the Browns (7-6), who have been inconsistent all season and are preparing for Saturday’s matchup against the Raiders (6-7) on a short week.
-Both teams are fighting for playoff spots in the bunched-up AFC race.

-Despite the outbreak in Cleveland, an NFL spokesman tells AP there’s been “no discussion of changing the game’s status.”
-The league said before the season that no games would be postponed because of COVID-19 outbreaks and that forfeits could be in play
+“We’ll be outside, masked up, spread out, and the guys will go from the parking lot right onto the field,” said Stefanski.

 The Browns are on the extreme end of what has been a major rise in COVID-19 cases across the league this week.
 There were 65 reported cases on Monday and Tuesday, the worst two-day outbreak since the pandemic started.

-Stefanski, though, missed the wild-card game at Pittsburgh — along with Pro Bowl guard Joel Bitonio — after testing positive days ahead of the game.
+Stefanski, though, missed the wild-card game — along with Pro Bowl guard Joel Bitonio — after testing positive days ahead of the game.
 Stefanski watched the Browns’ victory while isolating from home.

 Mayfield, who has been contending with injuries all season, was one of the new positive cases on Wednesday.
-On Monday, he and and his wife, Emily, appeared at a Christmas event at a local Boys & Girls chapter.
+On Monday, he and and his wife, Emily, appeared at a Christmas event at a local Boys & Girls chapter, where they could have exposed themselves and others to the virus.

+After learning of Mayfield’s positive test, the Boys & Girls Clubs of Northeast Ohio said in a statement that it informed parents and family members of the 75 children who attended the event.
+The club is closing its facility in Elyria, Ohio for the rest of this week, “to do a deep cleaning and limit any further exposure.”

+Stefanski said he supported Mayfield’s charity work, and that he has spoken to the team about using caution while in public places.

 Mayfield has played most of this season with a fracture in his left shoulder, but following Sunday’s win over Baltimore said he’s feeling better than he had in months.
 If he can’t play Saturday, veteran backup Case Keenum will start.